uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 12. We call upon the federal, provincial, territorial, and Aboriginal governments to develop culturally appropriate early childhood education programs for Aboriginal families.

-To close the education and income gaps, there needs to be stable and adequate funding of Aboriginal education that takes into account the challenges of the legacy of residential<!--x-->
-schools as well as other challenges faced by Aboriginal people.
+To close the education and income gaps, there needs to be stable and adequate funding of Aboriginal education that takes into account the challenges of the legacy of residential <!-- page 206 -->schools as well as other challenges faced by Aboriginal people.
 In addition to fair and adequate funding, there is also a need to maximize Aboriginal control over Aboriginal education, and to facilitate instruction in Aboriginal cultures and languages.
 These educational measures will offer a realistic prospect of reconciliation on the basis of equality and respect.